Varuthapadatha Valibar Sangam: In other media

-A comic book on this film was published by Navneetha Publications in August 2018, and was made available at the Discovery Book Palace, located at YMCA, Nandanam, Chennai.
-In a scene from the Tamil film Maan Karate also starring Sivakarthikeyan, Yogi Babu teases Hansika by singing Oodha Colour Ribbon.
-In the 2016 film Rajinimurugan, also directed by Ponram, Sivakarthikeyan plays the title character and reprised his role of Bosepandi for a cameo at the ending.
+A comic book adaptation of Varuthapadatha Valibar Sangam was published by Naveena Publications in August 2018.
+Ponram worked with the storyboard team of Seemaraja for around six months to complete all of the artwork.
+In a scene from the Tamil film Maan Karate (2014) also starring Sivakarthikeyan, Yogi Babu teases him by singing "Oodha Colour Ribbon".
+In Rajinimurugan, Sivakarthikeyan, besides playing the title character, reprised his role of Bosepandi for a cameo.